divyadharshiniofficial/d-flipflop/README.md

 ## ▶️ How to Simulate

-Make sure you have a SystemVerilog-compatible simulator like *Icarus Verilog* installed.
+Make sure you have a SystemVerilog-compatible simulator like Icarus Verilog installed.

-1. *Compile the files*:
+1. Compile the files:

-bash
-iverilog -g2012 -o dff_sim tb_d_flip_flop.sv d_flip_flop.sv
+iverilog -g2012 -o dff_sim d-flipflop_testbench.sv d-flipflop_design.sv

-2. *Run the simulation*:
+2. Run the simulation:

-bash
 vvp dff_sim

 ## 🧪 D Flip-Flop Behavior

-- On the *rising edge* of the clock, the output Q takes the value of the input D.
+- On the rising edge of the clock, the output Q takes the value of the input D.
 - If the clock does not toggle, the output remains unchanged.

 ### Truth Table Example